How to set up your SCIM in Lattice

 - Click Enable in the API Connection section.

-- Go to the Provisioning tab on the left, and ensure that Enable provisioning is selected:
+- Go to the Provisioning tab on the left, and select Enable provisioning.

-- Create the "custom user field" in OneLogin if it doesn't exist.
-Populating this field is up to you!
+- Create the custom user field in OneLogin if it doesn't exist.

-- Map the OneLogin field to the Lattice field so the integration knows what to update.
+- Map the OneLogin field to the Lattice field.

 Once the fields are created, all that's left is to map them so that they can be sent over the SCIM integration.

 - You should see another dropdown appear.
-Select the corresponding field you created in OneLogin, then click Save again.
+Select the corresponding field from OneLogin you want to map, then click Save again.

 - Now, the mapping is created and all that's left to do is update the SCIM JSON template.
 Go to the Configuration tab and scroll down to the SCIM JSON template textbox.
 If you have not already, please enter the following JSON: